Azure-Readiness/HOL-IntroToCloudServices-VS2012/HOL.md

 	>You can create many configuration files, each one intended for a specific scenario such as production, development, or QA, and select which to use when publishing the application.
 By default, Visual Studio creates two files **ServiceConfiguration.Local.cscfg** and **ServiceConfiguration.Cloud.cscfg**.

-	>The Roles node in the cloud service project enables you to configure what roles the service includes (web, worker or both) as well as which projects to associate with these roles.
+	>The Roles node in the cloud service project enables you to configure which roles the service includes (web, worker or both) as well as which projects to associate with these roles.
 Adding and configuring roles through the Roles node will update the **ServiceDefinition.csdef** and **ServiceConfiguration.cscfg** files.

 	>The second project, named **GuestBook_WebRole**, is a standard ASP.NET Web Application project template modified for the Windows Azure environment.
 It contains an additional class that provides the entry point for the web role and contains methods to manage the initialization, starting, and stopping of the role.